PTEN c.493_496del, p.Gly165Ter

 PP4 (Not Applied) Strength Modified

-According to standard ACMG guidelines, the rule for PP4 is: "Supporting: Patient’s phenotype or family history highly specific for a disease with single genetic etiology."
-The evidence for this variant shows: no phenotype data provided.
+According to standard ACMG guidelines, the rule for PP4 is: "Supporting Strength: Patient’s phenotype or family history highly specific for a disease with a single genetic etiology."
+The evidence for this variant shows: no specific phenotype or family history data are provided.
 Therefore, this criterion is not applied.

 PP5